summerginger/DataSweeper_Project/README.md

 - Education
 - Occupation
 - Net income
-- Number of family members
+- Number of children
+ -Number of car

 ## 9. Result of the Analysis
       ***TBA***